Accessibility Statement

 Alternative formats available:

-Where a specific alternative format is requested but is not listed above, we will give consideration to whether that format can be provided.
+Where a specific alternative format is requested but is not listed above, we will consider whether that format can be provided.

 Reporting accessibility problems

 While we review and audit our pages frequently there may be issues that we are not aware of.
-If you find a page that contain accessibility issues that we have not listed above, please let us know and we will look into this.
+If you find a page that contain accessibility issues that we have not listed above, please let us know and we will investigate this.

 If you find a page that isn’t accessible, please contact wellbeing@bcu.ac.uk, providing the following details: